Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Political Quotations Quotes.

 Authoritarian versus Egalitarian

 Born to Rebel by Dr. Frank Sulloway proves there is a better than average chance that someone who supports a revolution (in a scientific theory or a government) was a latter-born child.
-But if someone supports change and uses violence, there is a better than average chance that they were firstborn.
+But if someone supports change and uses violence, there is a better than average chance that they were a firstborn.
 Many firstborns learn to be more authoritarian than their younger siblings.
-The oldest child is usually higher in the family's pecking order, enforces parental rules, and can physically dominate smaller children.
+The oldest child is usually higher in the family’s pecking order, enforces parental rules, and can physically dominate smaller siblings.
 Latter-born children improve their chances of survival by other means.
 Arguing for fair shares might be one.
-Sulloway, a MacArthur Fellow, also co-authored a major review of research, Political Conservatism as Motivated Social Cognition in Psychological Bulletin, 2003, Vol. 129, No. 3.

-An open question, are these real personality types?
+Are these real personality types?

 Are they linked with support for democracy?